-Instant View - Oct industrial output falls more than expected
+Instant view - Oct industrial output falls more than expected

-LONDON Industrial output fell more than expected and at its fastest pace in six months in October, official data showed on Wednesday, raising concerns the economy may be heading for recession after a string of weak business data.
+LONDON British industrial output fell more than expected and at its fastest pace in six months in October, official data showed on Wednesday, raising concerns the economy may be heading for recession after a string of weak business data.

 The Office for National Statistics said the fall was due to a broad-based fall in manufacturing and a sharp drop in energy production because of a warm October.